mcarbonell/trivia-master/docs/SCRIPTS.md

     - The script is idempotent; it will only modify questions that are in the old format.
 Running it multiple times is safe and will have no effect after the first successful run.
     - This script directly modifies your production data.
 It's recommended to have a backup of your Firestore data before running it, just in case.
     - It processes questions in batches to avoid overwhelming Firestore resources.

+NOTE: To update the categories and questions on the client side, update CURRENT_CONTENT_VERSION  on src/services/indexedDBService.ts.